Information for workers

 If you are worker who is submitting a claim for a COVID-19 virus infection contracted through a work-related exposure, you can file a claim as you would with any other workplace injury or disease.
 See How workers report a workplace injury or disease.

-We are preparing contingency plans to ensure we can continue to deliver essential services to workers and employers if the situation escalates, while supporting the direction of public health agencies to slow the progression of COVID-19 through physical distancing practices.
+We have made adjustments to our operations to ensure we can continue to deliver services to workers and employers, while supporting the direction of public health agencies to slow the progression of COVID-19 through physical distancing practices.

 Workers who have filed a claim can use our online services to manage their claim.
 If you still have questions after viewing your claim online, please call your claims officer.
 Your officer will return your call as soon as possible.

-Workers can also contact our Claims Call Centre if you don’t have an officer’s contact info or need assistance with receiving their payments through direct deposit.
+Workers can also contact our Claims Call Centre if they don't have a claims officer's contact info or need assistance with receiving their payments through direct deposit.

 Submitting and managing reviews